itachi880/react-data-stores/README.md

 import { dataStore } from "./dataStore"; // Import your Store instance

 export default function CounterComponent() {
-  const [data, setData] = useState(dataStore.getState());
+  //get the current state of the store const [data, setData] = useState(dataStore.getState());

   useEffect(() => {
-    //you have to subscribe this component to the store envents to benefit from the ui updates if the data on the store change const unsubscribe = dataStore.subscribe(setData);
+    //you have to subscribe this component to the store envents to benefit from the ui updates if the data on the store change

+    //and to subscribe you can pass any call back function but the ui will not update unless you subscribe with a setter const unsubscribe = dataStore.subscribe(setData);
     return () => {
       unsubscribe();